DR EMMANUELLE WALKOWIAK

 Dr Emmanuelle Walkowiak is an Affiliate of the ARC Centre of Excellence for Automated Decision-Making & Society (ADM+S) from RMIT University.

-She carried out her post-doctoral research in Economics at Princeton University (USA).
-She was awarded a PhD in Economics by the University Paris IX-Dauphine (France) in 2004.
+She was awarded a PhD in Economics by the University Paris IX-Dauphine (France) in 2005.